SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%mains incin, wii fit, 4e, paisy`
     Aliases: main, setmain, spmains, profilemains

-**%modifyrolemenu** `<message ID> <exclusive: Optional> <Role: Optional>`
+**%modifyrolemenu** `<message ID> <exclusive: Optional> <Role(s): Optional>`
     Info: **Admin only.** Modifies a role menu with special properties.
 Exclusive is a boolean(True/False) value which specifies if a User is able to get 1 role (True) or all roles (False) from this role menu.
-The role sets a requirement if a User needs this role to get any role of this role menu.
+The role(s) set a requirement so that a User needs one of these roles to get any role of this role menu.
 Mention the role or use role ID.
 Both arguments are optional, if left out both default to False/None.
     Example: `%modifyrolemenu 858117781375418389 True @Singles Winner`

 **%modmail** `<your message>`